Qbix/Q.js/README.md

 # 🌟 Advantages of Q.minimal.js

+# 🔟 Top 10 Things to Love About Q.js (vs. Other Frameworks)

-1. No build step
+**1. No build step**
 React/Vue/Angular need bundlers, transpilers, tree-shakers, and hydration layers.
-Q.js works with plain .html and .js — drop it in and it runs.
+Q.js works with plain `.html` and `.js` — drop it in and it runs.

-2. Tiny footprint (~40KB gzipped)
+**2. Tiny footprint (~40KB gzipped)**
 Smaller than React (without ReactDOM), Vue runtime, and far smaller than Angular.
 Yet it packs components, events, routing, caching, batching, i18n, animations, IndexedDB, service workers, and more — all in core.

-3. Direct DOM updates (no Virtual DOM overhead)
+**3. Direct DOM updates (no Virtual DOM overhead)**
 No diffing, no reconciler.
-Q.js uses requestAnimationFrame and .rendering() hooks for high-performance, granular updates.
+Q.js uses `requestAnimationFrame` and `.rendering()` hooks for high-performance, granular updates.

-4. Autoloading methods & tools
+**4. Autoloading methods & tools**
 Any method, template, or tool can be defined in its own file and is only loaded when first used.
 No code-splitting configs, no manual lazy-loading hacks — it’s automatic.

-5. Tools = components + behaviors
+**5. Tools = components + behaviors**
-Like React components or Vue directives, but attachable as behaviors to any DOM element.
+Like React components or Vue directives, but attachable as *behaviors* to any DOM element.
 Multiple tools can live on the same element, making composition more flexible than “one component per node.”

-6. Built-in batching & caching
+**6. Built-in batching & caching**
-APIs like Q.getter() and Q.batcher() deduplicate, throttle, and combine calls automatically.
+APIs like `Q.getter()` and `Q.batcher()` deduplicate, throttle, and combine calls automatically.
 If multiple parts of the UI request the same object, it’s fetched once and everyone gets the result.

-7. Templates that Just Work™
+**7. Templates that Just Work™**
-Use Handlebars, .html <template> files (Vue-style), or JS-defined templates.
+Use Handlebars, `.html <template>` files (Vue-style), or JS-defined templates.
 Designers can work in HTML, devs can work in JS — both paths integrate seamlessly.

-8. First-class events & lifecycle
+**8. First-class events & lifecycle**
-Events are observable, chainable (a.and(b), a.or(b), a.until(b)), and auto-clean up when a tool or page unloads.
+Events are observable, chainable (`a.and(b)`, `a.or(b)`, `a.until(b)`), and auto-clean up when a tool or page unloads.
 No more memory leaks or dangling listeners.

-9. Progressive enhancement & SEO-friendly
+**9. Progressive enhancement & SEO-friendly**
 Pages can render server-side HTML and Q.js simply activates tools as needed.
 No “blank page until hydration” problem — works with or without JS.

-10. Unified, full-stack philosophy
+**10. Unified, full-stack philosophy**
 It’s not just a front-end library.
 Q.js is part of the larger Qbix platform, which powers real social apps (with accounts, feeds, groups, payments, etc.).
 You can start small with Q.minimal.js, and later plug into the full stack without rewriting.

-Q.js is smaller than jQuery, faster than React, easier than Vue, and more complete than Angular.
+Q.js is **smaller than jQuery, faster than React, easier than Vue, and more complete than Angular**.

 # 🔍 Features